bparanj/crystal/electronics/zettel/conductor.md

 Review the summary and revise.

-Every electronic component has some resistance, even if it’s very small.
-Resistance is the opposition to the flow of electric current, and it’s an inherent property of all materials to some extent.
+Every electronic component has some resistance.
+Resistance is the opposition to the flow of electric current.

 1. Resistors:

-These are components specifically designed to provide a precise amount of resistance in a circuit.
+These are components designed to provide a precise amount of resistance in a circuit.
 They limit current, divide voltage, and control signal levels.

 2. Wires and Conductors:

-Even materials considered good conductors (like copper or aluminum) have some small amount of resistance.
-Although this resistance is usually very low, it still exists and can affect circuits, especially over long distances or with high currents.
+Even good conductors have some small amount of resistance.
+This resistance is usually very low.
+It can affect circuits, especially with high currents.

 3. Semiconductors:

-Components like transistors, diodes, and integrated circuits are made from semiconductor materials (like silicon) that have moderate resistance.
-This resistance changes based on conditions like voltage, current, and temperature, which is what allows semiconductors to act as switches and amplifiers.
+Components like transistors, diodes, and integrated circuits are made from semiconductor materials like silicon that have moderate resistance.
+This resistance changes based on conditions like voltage, current, and temperature, which allows semiconductors to act as switches and amplifiers.

 4. Capacitors and Inductors: